AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/overview.md

 ---
 title: Cloud infrastructure project
-description: Read an overview about the Adobe Commerce on cloud infrastructure Project Web Interface and learn how to access the account settings.
+description: Read an overview about the Adobe Commerce on cloud infrastructure Cloud Console and learn how to access the account settings.
 exl-id: ae862898-9b4d-45ed-b370-e82cc6f99017
 ---
 # Cloud infrastructure project

 The Adobe Commerce on cloud infrastructure project includes all code in Git branches, associated environments, and scripts to deploy the Commerce application.
 Environments contain services to support the Commerce application, including a database, web server, and caching server.

-Adobe provides a Project Web Interface and developer tools to fully manage all aspects of your project.
+Adobe provides a Cloud Console and developer tools to fully manage all aspects of your project.
 You, as the account owner, have full access to all environments.

-## Project Web Interface
+## Cloud Console

-The Project Web Interface provides interactive methods to build, manage, and deploy Commerce code in a user-friendly format.
-[Log in to the Project Web Interface](https://console.magento.cloud) to view your project list.
+The Cloud Console provides interactive methods to build, manage, and deploy Commerce code in a user-friendly format.
+[Log in to the Cloud Console](https://console.magento.cloud) to view your project list.
 You can only see projects that you have permission to access as an admin or for specific environment types.
 If you are an Adobe Solutions Partner, you may see multiple projects for clients that you support.

 >[!TIP]
 >
 >If you do not see any projects, you must contact the [Account Owner or Project admin](../project/user-access.md) associated with the project and request access.
-For first-time users, see the [Onboarding topic](../../get-started/onboarding.md#project-web-interface) in the _Get started_ guide.
+For first-time users, see the [Onboarding topic](../../get-started/onboarding.md#cloud-console) in the _Get started_ guide.

 The _All projects_ view lists all projects that you have permission to access.
 You can click **[!UICONTROL Show filters]** and filter your project list by type, region, or plan.